-CBD for ADHD, anxiety, and depression are often co-morbid.
+Anxiety and depression are often co-morbid with ADHD.
 Can CBD treat all of that?

 More and more people are turning to CBD for their health, whether that means CBD for ADHD (Attention Deficit Hyperactivity Disorder), CBD for sports-related recovery, or something altogether different.
 Ask around among your friends and family, and you might find it surprising who has tried this therapeutic cannabis-derived compound.